CBD oil is one of the most recognisable phrases in the CBD industry.

 This comes with the added bonus of being extremely easy to control dosage.
-With a uniform concentration of CBD across the oil and a set amount of liquid per drop, portioning out your CBD is much more straightforward than it is by other means.
+With a uniform concentration of CBD across the oil and a set amount of liquid per drop, portioning out your CBD is incredibly straightforward.

-If you’re looking for a purely CBD experience with the minimum number of additives, then it would be hard to do better than a bottle of CBD oil.
+If you’re looking for a pure CBD experience with the minimum number of additives, it's hard to do better than a bottle of CBD oil.

 Although some come with flavourings or other compounds to adjust the texture of the oil, its very easy to get a bottle of just carrier oil and pure CBD.

-Compared to an e-liquid or a gummy, both of which need certain additives in order to work correctly, CBD oil is extremely lean and spartan.
+Compared to a vape juice or a gummy, both of which need certain additives in order to work correctly, CBD oil is extremely lean.

-This is much faster than an edible, bypassing the digestive tract entirely and letting the CBD get to work with your endocannabinoid system much more quickly.
+This is a much faster than what an edible provides, bypassing the digestive tract entirely and letting the CBD get to work with your endocannabinoid system much more quickly.

 This also means that more of the CBD remains active as, by bypassing the stomach, less CBD is lost to the body’s natural processes before it can take effect.

 This is what we mean when we say CBD oil has a high bioavailability rating.